Kylie Jenner Releases Sneak Peek Of Upcoming Valentine’s Day Collection

 A photo posted by Kylie Cosmetics (@kyliecosmetics) on

 However, it’s a new product called ‘Kylie’s Diary’ that may have fans most excited for the Valentine’s Day collection.
-The set features new eyeshadow shades and— for the first time— blush.
+The set features new eyeshadow shades and— for the first time — blush.
 In fact, it comes with two blush shades: First Date and Virginity.
 The eyeshadow colors range from cool purple tones to bright pink with a few glitter hues as well.
 But Kylie didn’t stop there.

 As if announcing her first blushes wasn’t enough, Jenner is also launching three Valentine’s kits that each include two lip colors and two eyeshadows.
 The kits are appropriately named as well.
 The Kiss Me kit, which comes with Dirty Peach and the limited edition Poppin’ gloss, and two new eyeshadows Sweet Thing and Main Squeeze, features peachy nude and gold tones.
-The Sweetheart kit comes with Dolce matte lipstick, literally gloss, and new shadows Baby and Love Letter.
-Lastly, the Smooch kit comes with Gorg and Damn Gina— both colors from the Koko Collection— and newly released shadows Poison Berry and In Love.
+The Sweetheart kit comes with Dolce matte lipstick, Literally gloss, and new shadows Baby and Love Letter.
+Lastly, the Smooch kit comes with Gorg and Damn Gina — both colors from the Koko Collection — and newly released shadows Poison Berry and In Love.

 As you can see, Kylie has been busy preparing her cosmetics line for the launch of what very well may be limited edition products.
 Her Kylie Cosmetics Instagram account shared two photos of the not-yet-released products as the brand generates excitement.